 - Venom Sting: Miles can temporarily paralyze his enemies by simply touching them with his hands.
 It seems that there are varying degrees to this ability, as some opponents have been simply dazed where others have been completely incapacitate, and the Venom Strike is powerful enough to render a person who has grown to giant size unconscious.
 Miles can use this power against an opponent at a distance by conducting it through a material in which both he and his opponent are in contact with.
 This power also provides a great advantage, allowing Miles to end a confrontation quickly with little collateral damage.

-- Energy Blast: When under extreme stress, Miles is capable of releasing a powerful burst of energy from his body.
+- Energy Blast: When under extreme stress, Miles is capable of releasing a powerful burst of energy from his body but he can only use it once before needing to recharge it.

 Spider-Camouflage: Not unlike a chameleon, Miles, including his clothing, can blend into his surroundings, allowing him to sneak up on his enemies or, in some cases, flee from them.
 The resulting effect closely resembles that of invisibility.